-Hundreds of pages of documents released yesterday in the Trayvon Martin case shed new light on a number of important aspects of the investigation.
+Hundreds of pages of documents released yesterday in the Trayvon Martin case shed new light on a number of important aspects of the investigation .
 Maybe most importantly, it seems clear that George Zimmerman took a beating.
 Probably a pretty bad one.
-Bloody lacerations on his head, grass stains on his back, a “swollen” or “broken” nose and more than one witness claiming to have seen what must have been Martin on top of Zimmerman during the altercation, all support Zimmerman’s longstanding claim.
-But it is also pretty clear from the other evidence we know of — the 911 call where Zimmerman seems to ignore instructions not to follow Martin, and the account of Martin’s friend who was on the phone with him immediately before the incident- that Zimmerman likely followed Martin and that led to whatever altercation eventually ensued.
-While these facts remain in dispute, if Martin was effectively defending himself from Zimmerman, then started punching out Zimmerman, can Zimmerman still claim he killed Martin in self defense under Florida’s stand your ground law?
+Bloody lacerations on his head, grass stains on his back, a "swollen" or "broken" nose and more than one witness claiming to have seen what must have been Martin on top of Zimmerman during the altercation, all support Zimmerman's longstanding claim.
+But it is also pretty clear from the other evidence we know of - the 911 call where Zimmerman ignores instructions not to follow Martin, and the account of Martin's friend who was on the phone with him immediately before the incident- that Zimmerman likely followed Martin and initiated whatever altercation eventually ensued.
+While these facts remain in dispute, if Martin was effectively defending himself from Zimmerman, then started punching out Zimmerman, can Zimmerman still claim he killed Martin in self defense under Florida's stand your ground law?
 Maybe.

 I started thinking about this more in depth last night after receiving an email from a well respected attorney who suggested that I misstated an aspect of the law during a television appearance.
 In particular, he believed I was wrong to say that "under Florida Law you can't start a fight, start losing a fight and then claim you were standing your ground."

 The Florida Stand your Ground Law passed in 2005 reads as follows: